Body Panel Repair - Filling and Sanding

 Each brand of putty has a certain mixing ratio, so read the label for instructions.
 Before long you will get used to the mixing ration and will be able to mix by eye.

-I use flexible plastic paddles for mixing and applying body filler.
-The plastic material is bendable and can be cut trimmed with scissors.
+I prefer flexible plastic paddles for mixing and applying body filler.
+The plastic material is bendable and can be cut down or trimmed with scissors.

 Shop: Plastic Body Filler Spreaders